Leviosar/OutOfTheBox/README.md

 ## New year, new code, new challenges

-Since I started Oob, my main goal has always been to open new horizons to educators and students.
+Since I started Wisdom, my main goal has always been to open new horizons to educators and students.
 At this moment i'm only achieving half of my goal, the students.
 2019 just got here and i think we can make more on this year, big changes are coming to this project and i hope it's for good.
 Basically, i'm aiming to:

 - Migrate the code to new (kinda) technologies i'm learning.
 I want to use Angular or Vue.js in the front end and Laravel on the back end.
 I'll always love Vanilla but it's time to say goodbye.
 - Start a hole new module where educators can build experiences and teach their knowledges globally.